What Are The Most Common Pasta Cooking Mistakes?

 16.)
 Cooking different shapes or brands in the same pot

-We're ashamed to admit that as broke students, if we found we didn't have enough pasta left in our already open bag, we'd open a new bag and mix them together to save those all-important pennies.
-We may not even have mixed the same brand, let alone the same shape.
-Suffice to say the results were appalling, with half our supper tough and the other half mushy.
+We're ashamed to admit that as broke students if we didn't have enough pasta left in our already open bag, we'd open a new bag and mix them to save those all-important pennies.
+We may not have mixed the same brand, let alone the same shape.
+The results were appalling, with half our supper tough and the other half mushy.
 We feel miserable just thinking about it.

 17.)
 Serving pasta with too much sauce